 If possible, offer free shipping – it’s Christmas!
 You can set a specific amount that the customers have to spend to be eligible for the offer.
 For instance, spend $50 and we will deliver your order to your doorstep free of charge.

-If you know that the times are busy and the delivery will take longer, state this in advance to prevent extra work for your customer support team and avoid angry clients.
+If you know that the times are busy and the delivery management and shipping times will take longer, state this in advance to prevent extra work for your customer support team and avoid angry clients.
 What also helps is to include an estimated delivery time with the order confirmation and offer real-time order tracking to keep shoppers more at peace.

 8. Ensure a smooth checkout process

 Checkout is that final stage where you definitely wouldn’t want to mess up but well… It happens.

 Unexpected costs are not the only reason why people leave without going through the checkout.
 Here are several others:

 - Forced account creation.
 Not everyone will trust you enough to provide their personal details or even need to have a permanent account in your store.
 Guest checkout is a must to encourage customers to complete their purchases.

 - Complicated checkout.
 Every additional step users have to take hurts their experience.
 Make sure that your checkout includes only the necessary fields and is as straightforward as possible.

 - Security concerns.
 Do everything that is under your control to ensure that your customers' financial and personal information is safe and the payment will be completed securely.

 - Lack of payment options.
 Provide as many payment options as you can, especially if your customers are international.
 Inability to pay for orders will once again boost your cart abandoned rates.